SheetJS/sheetjs/docbits/85_filetype.md

 The parser focuses on extracting raw data from tables.
 Numbers technically supports multiple tables in a logical worksheet, including custom titles.
-This parser will only extract the raw data from the first table from each worksheet.
+This parser will generate one worksheet per Numbers table.

 </details>